JanHerca/urantiapedia/output/wikijs/article/Sara_Blackstock/Joy_in_the_Worm_Bin.md

 4. Every little thing counts.
 Look how many times Jesus went about doing good—a smile.
 He smiled at those whom he passed by.

 5. Involve those around you to participate with you in serving.
 You don’t have to do it alone.
-Give others a chance to experience the service exhilaration, the joy from the “… divine fire of the will-to-service.
+Give others a chance to experience the service exhilaration, the joy from the “... divine fire of the will-to-service”.

 6. Water the dry ground with the true water of life and love wherever you go.